wanjira99/alx-system_engineering-devops/0x00-shell_basics/README.md

-Sixteenth file moves all files starting with an uppercase letter Seventeenth script deletes files with the specified format Eighteenth script creates multiple directories
+Sixteenth file moves all files starting with an uppercase letter Seventeenth script deletes files with the specified format Eighteenth script creates multiple directories Nineteenth file lists all files and directories separated by a comma